Shrikanth5/spice-fhir-adapter/README.md

 `RABBITMQ_ROUTING_KEY`: Routing key used in RabbitMQ.

 `PASSWORD`: Password parameter key for security config and the value must be `password`.
+>Note :
+> The Below properties are used for the sourceDatabase(SPICE-SERVER Database details) configuration.
+`SOURCE_DRIVER_CLASS_NAME`: Specifies the Java driver class name for connecting to the PostgreSQL database.

+`SOURCE_DATABASE_URL`: Contains the JDBC URL for connecting to the PostgreSQL database with timezone and string type specified

+`SOURCE_DATABASE_USERNAME`: Username used for accessing the PostgreSQL database.

+`SOURCE_DATABASE_PASSWORD`: Password for the PostgreSQL user specified.

+`SOURCE_DATABASE_NAME`: Name of the PostgreSQL database used by the project.

 ## Deployment